team-ergo-unipi/ergo_uvo/README.md

 ## Execution

-Run the *.launch file* contained in the *launch folder* to test the mono UVO node using the *.bag file* contained in the *bag folder*.
+Run the *.launch file* contained in the *launch folder* to test the mono UVO node using the *.bag file* provided by the authors.
+To download the *.bag file*, please follow this link: https://131.114.50.130/index.php/s/8NJTp2FYWRi5xKS Once the *.bag file* is downloaded, please put it inside the dedicated *bag folder*.

 The following steps are necessary to execute the code with your own data: